 A disadvantage could be that we do not aggregate transaction steps or calculate an average of the waterfall for reporting purposes (for transactions, full page checks, etc).

-The feature will be included in the following pricing plans: Business and Enterprise.
+The feature will be included in the following subscription plans: Business and Enterprise.

-In order to use Concurrent monitoring, you have to individually choose the checkpoints that will be included in the checks.
-This is possible in the Business and Enterprise pricing plan.
-Other plans do not offer this option and therefore are not suitable for Concurrent monitoring.
+In order to use concurrent monitoring, you have to individually choose the checkpoints that will be included in the checks.
+This is possible in the Business and Enterprise plan.
+Other plans do not offer this option and therefore are not suitable for concurrent monitoring.